lidav953/sct/README.md

 # Stock Performance Analyzer

-This Stock Performance Analyzer will compare the returns of any stock/etf contained in the TD Ameritrade database.
+The Stock Performance Analyzer compares the returns of any stock/etf contained in the TD Ameritrade database.

 ## Usage